akpatell/sql-challenge/README.md

 #### Data Analysis

-After completing the database, a query tool was used to write SQL code to answer the followig questions:
+After completing the database, a query tool was used to write SQL code to answer the following questions:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.